More Than 1,000 People Show Up For Party In Long Branch After Social Media Blast

 LONG BRANCH, N.J.
 (CBSNewYork) — Four people were arrested in Monmouth County after a beach party got out of control over the weekend.

-CBS2’s Meg Baker has details on how the mass gathering was coordinated on social media.READ MORE: 'Diaphragm Law' Banning NYPD Officers From Applying Pressure To Suspect's Torso Struck Down
+CBS2’s Meg Baker has details on how the mass gathering was coordinated on social media.READ MORE: East Flatbush Hit-And-Run Victim In Critical Condition; Neighbor Says Cars Speed Through Intersection 'All The Time'

 Videos from Long Branch Saturday show people flooding the streets of Pier Village, running back and forth, dancing, climbing on barriers, jumping on cars.
 Witnesses said some were fighting.